ivanhofer/sveltekit-typescript-showcase/README.md

 }
 ```

-So whenever you know that something is **either A or either B** you should also model it by
+So whenever you know that something is **either A or either B** you should also model it that way by
-splitting it into two different interfaces and then use an union type to.
+splitting the model into two different interfaces and then use an union type to.

 > You can learn more about union types in the official
 > [`TypeScript` documentation](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#union-types)